 Explore it on Goodreads or Amazon.

-Other books by this author include Dragon Bound, Storm's Heart, Serpent's Kiss, Pia Saves the Day, "Dragos Meets Stinkpot"
+Other books by this author which I have reviewed include Dragon Bound, Storm's Heart, Serpent's Kiss, Pia Saves the Day, "Dragos Meets Stinkpot"

 Second in the Game of Shadows urban fantasy series and revolving around Mary, Michael, and Astra.
 Based in Michigan.